American Standard Faucets Review & Rating Updated: April 10, 2026

 The only losers were American workers.

-In the 1980s, American Standard, Crane, and Eljer had a combined 70,000 American and Canadian employees, mostly at manufacturing plants in the two countries.
+In the 1980s, American Standard, Crane, and Eljer had a combined 70,000 American and Canadian employees, mostly at manufacturing plants across Canada and the U.S.

-Today, American Standard Brands employs a mere handful of Canadians and fewer than 3,000 Americans of which barely 300 are in hourly manufacturing jobs.
+Today, American Standard Brands employs a mere handful of Canadians and fewer than 3,000 Americans, of which barely 300 are in manufacturing jobs.

-American Standard shuttered its last remaining Canadian plant, a 40-year-old acrylics factory in Winnipeg in 2015.
-In that same year the old Crane factory in Nevada, Missouri was shuttered, eliminating the last small vestige of ceramic manufacturing by American Standard in the U.S.
+American Standard shuttered its last remaining Canadian plant, a 40-year-old acrylics factory in Winnipeg, in 2015.
+In that same year, the Crane factory in Nevada, Missouri, was closed, eliminating the last small vestige of ceramics manufacturing by American Standard in the U.S.

 Hecho en Mexico